Private Law - Section 7 and 37 Reports

 - Social workers are, on occasions, asked by a parent/relative who is considering making an application for a Section 8 Order if they will support their application.
 A decision to indicate that their application will be supported can only be made if a full assessment of all parties has been completed and the child's wishes and feelings have been obtained;

 - If you have been ordered to do a Section 7 report, you must look at the Court Order, which will have been sent to you by the Court.
 This will tell you what particular area the Court is seeking your opinion about.
 You can comment on other areas of concern if you think they are relevant.
-Importantly, check whether the request for a Section 7 Report requires a response to Domestic Violence and Abuse or comes following a Finding of Fact Hearing in respect to Domestic Violence or Abuse; ensure the Judge’s findings and directions are fully read;
+Importantly, check whether the request for a Section 7 Report requires a response to Domestic Abuse or comes following a Finding of Fact Hearing in respect to Domestic Violence or Abuse; ensure the Judge's findings and directions are fully read;

 - The purpose of a Section 7 report is to provide the Court with information and advice as to what (if any) Orders should be made to promote the child's welfare.
 It is not your role to resolve disputes but you may identify opportunities to help the parties to reach agreement;